AhmetZamanis/UsedCarKicksClassification/Report.md

 - **Callbacks** are objects that monitor model training and perform a certain action based on a condition, most commonly early stopping.
-  Optuna includes a special pruning callback integration for XGBoost, so we don’t have to manually report scores to the Optuna study.
+  Optuna offers a special pruning callback integration for XGBoost, so we don’t have to manually report scores to the Optuna study.

 - XGBoost supports GPU training, which will save us some training time.